Johann George Schmidt

-Johann George Schmidt or Johann Georg(e) Schmi(e)d (1707 - 24 July 1774) was a German architect of the Dresden Baroque.
+Johann Georg Schmidt (1707 - 24 July 1774) was a German architect of the Dresden Baroque.
+He was a city councillor and the architect of Dresden's second Annenkirche (St Anne's Church) and the Kreuzkirche (Church of the Holy Cross).

+Work

+Schmidt became well known for his work during the reconstruction of Dresden after the Seven Years' War.
+He co-designed Dresden's second Annenkirche (St Anne's Church) and the Kreuzkirche (Church of the Holy Cross).
+He also collaborated with Johann Gottfried Fehre to build the Dreikönigskirche.
+The new church at the Schloss Weesenstein is also attributed to him.

+Personal life and death

 He was born in Fürstenwalde bei Geising, and became the brother-in-law, student and successor of George Bähr.
 He died in Dresden.

-Work

-Schmidt became well known for his building, in the reconstruction of Dresden after the Seven Years' War.
-He designed Dresden's second Annenkirche, and cooperated with Christian Friedrich Exner as designer of the Kreuzkirche and with Johann Gottfried Fehre to build the Dreikönigskirche.
-The new church at the Schloss Weesenstein is also attributed to him.